 The pressure air film in aerodynamic bearings is generated by the movement of the sliding pair, which draws air into the convergence area between the surfaces.
 This results in a roughly wedge-shaped air film, as depicted in Figure 1.
 Aerodynamic bearings are referred to as “self-acting bearings” because they don’t require an external air supply.

 In contrast, the pressure air film in aerostatic bearings is created by introducing compressed air from an external source into the sliding pair surface through a restrictor, as shown in Figure 2.
 It is important to note that aerostatic bearings require a clean external air source.

 Characteristics of air bearing

-Because the viscosity of gas is much lower than that of liquid, the viscosity of air is only one fifth of that of No. 10 mechanical oil at room temperature, and the friction of bearing is directly proportional to the viscosity, so the friction of gas bearing is lower than that of liquid lubricated bearing.
+Gas has a much lower viscosity compared to liquids, with the viscosity of air being only one fifth that of No. 10 mechanical oil at room temperature.
+The friction of a bearing is directly proportional to its viscosity, making the friction of a gas bearing lower than that of a liquid-lubricated bearing.

-Gas bearing has low friction and low temperature rise.
-When the speed is up to 50000 rpm, its temperature rise does not exceed 20 ~ 30 ℃, and the speed is even up to 1.3 million rpm.
-Aerostatic bearings can also be used at very low speeds or even zero speeds.
+Gas bearings have low friction and generate low heat, even at high speeds of up to 50,000 RPM, with a temperature rise of only 20 to 30 degrees Celsius.
+Aerostatic bearings can also be used at very low speeds or even at zero speed.

-The bearing capacity of hydrodynamic bearing is directly proportional to viscosity.
-The bearing capacity of gas hydrodynamic bearing is only a few thousandths of that of liquid hydrodynamic bearing with the same size.
-Due to the compressibility of gas, the bearing capacity of gas hydrodynamic bearing has a limit value.
-Generally, the load per unit projected area can only be added to 0.36 MPa.
+The load-bearing capacity of hydrodynamic bearings is directly proportional to its viscosity.
+The load-bearing capacity of a gas hydrodynamic bearing is only a few thousandths of that of a liquid hydrodynamic bearing of the same size.
+The compressibility of gas also limits the load-bearing capacity of a gas hydrodynamic bearing, with a typical maximum load per unit projected area of 0.36 MPa.

 Application of air bearing